 You study a wide range of topics in communications, including:

 Our School is a community of scholars leading the way in technological research and development.
 Today’s communications engineers are creative people who are focused and committed, yet restless and experimental.
 We are home to many of the world’s top engineers, and our work is driven by creativity and imagination as well as technical excellence.

 You also cover traditional topics in electronics, including signal processing, circuit design, processors and software.

 More than two-thirds of our research rated “world-leading” or “internationally excellent” (REF 2014).
-And our students enjoy learning from our expert researchers – 92% of our Electronic Engineering students expressed overall satisfaction with their course, placing us in the top 25% nationally (NSS 2017).
 We are also Top 20 for Electronic Engineering (TGUG 2018).